vertocode/cloudmerce/README.md

 ## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under a custom license restricting commercial use to the author, Everton Vanoni Fernandes.
+See the LICENSE file for details.